 Implant placement and restoration requires multiple visits.
 Because each case is different, there may be some variation in the amount of appointments required.
 However, our goal at Brooklyn Dental Studio is to place and restore the implant and provide you with the best results in as few visits as possible.

 During your first visit, your dentist will determine if implants are an appropriate treatment option.
 You will then have a 3D scan of your jaw.
 The scan will enable the dentists to see the surrounding bone and plan the exact location of your implant.

 You will meet with one of our partnered oral surgeons to have the implants placed.
 Once placed, we need to provide the bone some time to heal and fuse with the implant before we place a final restoration.
 This can take anywhere from three to six months.
 Once the bone is healed you can return to our practice so the final restoration can be placed.

 Missing teeth, while not an immediate risk to your oral health or smile, may cause significant changes in a relatively short period of time:

 - The jaw bone beneath the missing tooth may begin to erode.
-This may make treatment in the future more difficult as implants require a certain amount of bone an bone density.
+This may make treatment in the future more difficult as implants require a certain amount of bone and bone density.

 - Teeth in the same arch tend to shift toward the space created from the missing teeth.
-The shift in the location of the existing teeth may lead to problems with your bite and may form gaps between other teeth.
+The shift in the location of the existing teeth may lead to problems with your bite, spaces developing between your remaining teeth, and tooth fracture.

 - Teeth in the opposing arch, directly beneath the space created from the missing tooth/teeth, may erupt further.
 This can lead to additional challenges when it comes time to replace missing teeth.